 By Marc Morial

-Marc Morial is the president and CEO of the National Urban League and the former mayor of New Orleans.
-NUL.org Distributed via OtherWords www.OtherWords.org.
+Marc Morial is the CEO of the National Urban League www.NUL.org.
+Distributed by www.OtherWords.org.